mbakhoff/jdbc-template/readme.md

 Here's a small list of epic fails caused by this bug: http://codecurmudgeon.com/wp/sql-injection-hall-of-shame/

 How to avoid SQL injections?
-Strings in Java are placed between `"` symbols.
-When a string constant contains the `"` symbol, then it must be escaped by using `\"`.
-Strings in SQL are placed between `'` symbols.
-Escaping strings in SQL works similar to escaping strings in Java - each `'` must be replaced with `''`.
+SQL uses single-quotes (`'`) to separate strings from the command.
+The problem appears when the string itself contains single-quotes (or other SQL special characters).
+The solution is to escape the special characters.

+To include a single-quote character within a string, write two adjacent single quotes.
+For example, to insert `That's easy`, the command would look like `INSERT INTO table (column) VALUES ('That''s easy');`.
-The database can recognize the special `''` escape sequences and avoid mixing up strings with the rest of the command.
+The database can recognize the special `''` escape sequences and avoid mixing up the data strings with the rest of the command.
+This is similar to how Java uses backslash to escape double-quotes, e.g. `"The title is \"JDBC\""`.

 The easiest way is to let the database driver escape the query parameters for you.
 Use the PreparedStatement parameters like this:
 ```